Matrix Completion Based Localization in the Internet of Things Network: Simulation Results and Discussion

-where $|E|$ is the cardinality of the sampling set $E$.
-In Fig. \ref{fig:fig3}, we plot the log-scale MSE as a function of the number of iterations for the 2-dimensional location vectors.
-Note that the performance results are obtained for the scenario where 200 sensor nodes randomly distributed.
-The result shows that the MSE decreases exponentially with the number of iterations.
-Also, as expected, required number of iterations to achieve a given performance level gets smaller as $r$ increases.
+Note that the number of non-trivial entries of $\mathbf{D}$ is $n^2-n$ since the diagonal elements are zero (i.e., $d_{ii} = 0$).
+Also, in order to compare the localization performance of the proposed algorithm, we use the mean square localization error (MSLE):

-In Fig. \ref{fig:fig7}, we plot the recovery performance of the noiseless scenario for $k = 2$ as a function of the sampling ratio.
-In this figure, the proposed method performs well in all cases, achieving target performance with smaller number of measurements than conventional techniques requires.
+In Fig. \ref{fig:fig3}, we plot the log-scale MSE as a function of the number of iterations for the 2-dimensional sensor networks.
+Note that the results are obtained for the scenario where 200 sensor nodes are randomly distributed in $50\times 50$m$^2$ square area.
+We observe that the log-scale MSE decreases linearly with the number of iterations, meaning that the MSE decreases exponentially with the number of iterations.
+For example, if $r = 35$m, it takes about 60, 80, and 100 iterations to achieve $10^{-1}$, $10^{-3}$, and $10^{-5}$, respectively.
+Also, as expected, required number of iterations to achieve the given performance level decreases with the radio communication range $r$.